ryantd42/NY-Legislative-Git/2023/S7432A-2023/bill.md

   ___________

  Introduced  by Sens.
-MAY, MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Higher Education
+MAY, MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Higher  Education  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the education law, in relation to the practice of physi- cians licensed in another state or  territory  of  the  United  States pursuant to a reciprocal agreement
+ AN ACT to amend the education law and the public health law, in relation to the practice of physicians licensed in another state  or  territory of the United States pursuant to a reciprocal agreement

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: